codeclimate/codeclimate-rubocop/config/contents/lint/redundant_cop_enable_directive.md

-This cop detects instances of rubocop:enable comments that can be removed.
+Detects instances of rubocop:enable comments that can be removed.

 When comment enables all cops at once `rubocop:enable all`